simbricks/simbricks/doc/user/troubleshooting.rst

 ************************************

 It is possible to check the current timestamp of individual component simulators.
-If the timestamp of one of them isn't advancing, then the simulation is stuck.
-To make one of our already implemented component simulators output its current timestamp, send a USR1 signal, for example, by invoking ``kill -s USR1
+If the timestamp of a simulator which is synchronizing with at least one other simulator isn't advancing, the whole simulation is stuck.
+Many of our component simulators print their timestamp when you send them a USR1 signal, for example, by running ``kill -s USR1 <insert_pid_of_simulator>``.
+By doing this multiple times, you can check whether the timestamp advances.
-<insert_pid_of_simulator>``.

-When the orchestration framework is running in verbose mode (see :ref:`sec-command-line`), the current timestamp is visible in the terminal in which you invoked ``experiments/run.py``.
-Otherwise, you can interrupt/stop the execution via Ctrl+C to produce the output JSON for the experiment.
-All component simulator's output is logged there.
+If you invoked the orchestration framework in verbose mode (see :ref:`sec-command-line`), the current timestamp is printed directly in the terminal.
+If not then you have to stop the experiment via Ctrl+C to produce the output JSON file.
+All the simulators' output is logged there.

 ************************************
 Understanding Simulation Performance